 CSCI 101 Introduction to Computers

-(a resourceful gateway to contemporary computer technologies and knowledge)
+(a gateway to contemporary computer technologies and knowledge)

 WWW W3Schools HTML CSS CGI Web development